 “Silas Laramie?”
 Tobias surprised him by saying.

 Wade nodded.
-He studied the Sheriff then.
+He studied the sheriff then.
 The man seemed to be struggling with his own words for a moment.

-“Silas is wound his way right through all this railroad business.
+“Silas has wound his way right through all this railroad business.
 There isn’t an account or business or ranch nearby that either doesn’t owe Silas something or hasn’t got his fingerprints on them.
 He set himself up as some sort of unofficial manager, and somehow there’s all this trouble you mentioned.”
 Tobias fixed Wade with a hard stare.
 “Some folks think that Silas would make a lot of money if the railroad failed, and if it succeeded.”

 What?